 This book is great for Scouts also.
 From time to time I see my kids have it out and are tying knots on the book.
 Even my older boys still use it occasionally, especially if they are brushing up to teach the younger scouts in the troop something.

 The edition I have is an older edition which is no longer available.
-The link below is for the newest edition.
+The link above is for the newest edition.
 From the description, it sounds almost identical to mine though.
 Mine has instructions for the bowline, the clove hitch, two half hitches, tautline hitch, the better bow, the bow tie, sheet bend, square knot, fisherman’s knot, grass bend, trucker’s hitch, constrictor knot, ring knot, Prusik knot, timber hitch, Killeg hitch, sheep shank, rolling hitch, coil, package knot, harness loop, short end sheet bend, figure 8 stopper, and the incredible magic loop.

 This book only has minimal information about the purpose of each knot.
 You’ll have to look elsewhere for detailed information about the reasons you would choose one knot over another.
 But if you are just looking for something you can practice with or even take to a meeting with you to help you remember how to tie the knots, I agree with the trainer who first recommended it to me that this is a great resource.